-An NSX logical switch reproduces switching functionality (unicast, multicast, broadcast) in a virtual environment completely decoupled from underlying hardware.
+An NSX logical switch reproduces switching functionality (unicast, multicast, broadcast) in a virtual environment that is decoupled from the underlying hardware.
 Logical switches are similar to VLANs, in that they provide network connections to which you can attach virtual machines.
 Logical switches are local to a single vCenter NSX deployment.
 In a cross-vCenter NSX deployment, you can create universal logical switches, which can span all vCenters.
 The transport zone type determines whether the new switch is a logical switch or a universal logical switch.

 When you create a logical switch, in addition to selecting a transport zone and replication mode, you configure two options: IP discovery, and MAC learning.